 Frontiers of Democracy Conference

 According to Freedom House, democracy has been in retreat worldwide for 12 years.
 Many people are pushing back, including activists and organizers who are nonviolently struggling, using tactics like strikes, boycotts, and mass demonstrations against entrenched power.
 Other individuals and groups take different approaches, some seeking a greater degree of neutrality and emphasizing deliberative dialogue, particularly when they work within institutions such as schools, public agencies, and newspapers.
-This year, Frontiers will bring people from these communities of scholarship and practice together to ask how they can learn from and complement each another.
+This year, Frontiers brought people from these communities of scholarship and practice together to ask how they can learn from and complement each another.

 - “Innovating Democracy Reform” - Josh Silver, Founder & Executive Director, Represent.us

 - “The Disenfranchised” - Sekwan R. Merritt, formerly incarcerated person who advocates for an end to mass incarceration in America

 - “Global Democracy is in Decline, but We Can Take Steps to Reverse This” - Hardy Merriman, President, International Center on Nonviolent Conflict